There are only eight developed hiking trails in Badlands National Park but the entire 244,000 acres of the park are open to hikers.

-Badlands National Park Hiking Trails
+Badlands National Park Entrance fee

 Door Trail

-Trail Length: .75 miles round-trip
+Trail Length: .75 miles round trip

 Trail Difficulty: Easy